yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 This would give us the hexadecimal number 0xAAAA.

+ Another example, to convert hexadecimal number `1E` to binary:

+1. Write down the hex number: We have 1E.
+2. Convert hex to decimal: The decimal equivalent of 1E is 30 (since 1E represents 16 + 14 = 30).
+Represent each digit in binary:
+3. 1 in binary is 0001.
+4. E in decimal is 14, which in binary is 1110.
+5. Combine the binary representations: 1E in binary is 00011110

 #### Applications of hexadecimal notation

 Hexadecimal notation is used in a variety of applications, including: